hwayne/learntla-v2/docs/core/tla.rst

 TLA+
 ########

 PlusCal is a formalism designed to make using formal methods easier.
 By learning pluscal first, we can focus on teaching first logic and model checking, leaving temporal logic for later.
-Another advantage is that can bootstrap TLA+ from it by looking at what the pluscal generates, and infer the tla+.
+Another advantage is that can bootstrap TLA+ from it by looking at what the pluscal generates, and infer the TLA+.
 We know that the pluscal generated is valid TLA+, so we can use it to understand the TLA+.

 .. index:: action